 • Physics: One academic year with lab

-• Inorganic chemistry: One academic year with lab
+• General chemistry: One academic year with lab

 • Organic chemistry: One semester with lab or two quarters with lab